Feature Coding in the Era of Large Models: Dataset, Test Conditions, and Benchmark: Dataset construction and analysis

 \subsubsection{Split point decision}

-This section describes the selection of split points for each model.
+The split points are decided to support various downstream tasks.
 For DINOv2, we define two types of split points: 1) \textbf{$SP_{DS}$}, the output of the $40^{th}$ ViT layer, and 2) \textbf{$SP_{DM}$}, which aggregates outputs from the $10^{th}$, $20^{th}$, $30^{th}$, and $40^{th}$ ViT layers. $SP_{DS}$ is used for tasks utilizing single-layer features, while $SP_{DM}$ supports tasks that require multi-layer features.
-In this study, $SP_{DS}$ is applied to image classification and semantic segmentation, and $SP_{DM}$ to depth estimation.
-The resulting features are designated as $F_{Cls}$, $F_{Seg}$, and $F_{Dpt}$, respectively.
+In this study, $SP_{DS}$ is applied to Cls and Seg, and $SP_{DM}$ to Dpt.
+The corresponding features are designated as $F_{Cls}$, $F_{Seg}$, and $F_{Dpt}$, respectively.

 For Llama3, the split point \textbf{$SP_{G}$} is set at the output of the $32^{nd}$ decoder layer.
-Features extracted at $SP_{G}$ are versatile, supporting both task-specific heads and integration with other large models \cite{wu24next}.
-In the common sense reasoning task, $SP_{G}$ produces features of size $N \times 4096$, where $N$ represents the number of tokens.
+Features extracted at $SP_{G}$ can support both task-specific heads and integration with other large models \cite{wu24next}.
+In CSR, $SP_{G}$ produces $N \times 4096$ features, where $N$ is the number of tokens.

-For SD3, we establish the input layer of the VAE decoder as the split point \textbf{$SP_{H}$}.
+For SD3, we take the input layer of the VAE decoder as the split point \textbf{$SP_{H}$}.
 This split point generates features of size $16 \times 128 \times 128$, denoted as $F_{TTI}$, which are then passed to the VAE decoder for image synthesis.